 This is how I turned my life around

-I ended up taking the second semester of my freshman year off, and went back home to focus on my mental health.
-As I worked on regaining my strength, I looked into transferring to a new school, to give myself a fresh start.
+I took the second semester of my freshman year off and went back home to focus on my mental health.
+As I worked on regaining my strength, I looked into transferring to a new school to give myself a fresh start.

-At the time, my older sister was a junior at Brandeis University, which was only a forty minute drive from our home in Massachusetts.
-Originally when I was looking at colleges as a senior, I was firmly against going to school anywhere near my hometown.
-But by that time the thought of going to school a little closer to home was appealing, so I decided I’d look into it.
+At the time, my older sister was a junior at Brandeis University, only a forty-minute drive from our home in Massachusetts.
+Originally, when I looked at colleges as a senior, I was firmly against going to school anywhere near my hometown.
+But by then, the thought of going to school a little closer to home was appealing, so I decided to look into it.

-I went for an interview at the admissions center, and upon entering the building I was hit with the scent of freshly baked chocolate chip cookies and students with warm smiles on their faces as they greeted me.
-I walked around campus and it didn’t take long for me to realize that I’d finally found my home.
+I went for an interview at the admissions center, and upon entering the building, I was hit with the scent of freshly baked chocolate chip cookies and students with warm smiles on their faces as they greeted me.
+I walked around campus, and it didn’t take long to realize that I’d finally found my home.

-While, of course, my time at Brandeis had its ups and downs, it really was the time of my life.
+While my time at Brandeis had its ups and downs, it really was the time of my life.
 Many of my most cherished memories were made on that campus or in the off-campus house I shared with some of my best friends.
-All the tears I had shed my freshman year were worth it because they led me to my favorite people and to experiences that I wouldn’t trade for the world.
+All the tears I shed my freshman year were worth it because they led me to my favorite people and experiences that I wouldn’t trade for the world.

-So, to anyone who’s currently in college and is struggling to find their place, and to 18-year-old me, it does get better and college really CAN be the time of your life.
+So, to anyone currently in college and struggling to find their place, and to 18-year-old me, it does get better, and college really CAN be the time of your life.
 Pieces of a puzzle don’t just magically come together overnight, it takes time and patience.

 Be gentle with yourself because finding your way is hard

 My last piece of advice is to be gentle with yourself.
-It’s not easy to find your way in this world and everyone is bound to take a few wrong turns.
+Finding your way in this world is difficult, and everyone is bound to take a few wrong turns.
 The path to happiness is rarely a straight one.
-I often find myself wondering how much pain I could have avoided if I hadn’t chosen my original college, if I had just gone to Brandeis in the first place.
+I often wonder how much pain I could have avoided if I hadn’t chosen my original college if I had just gone to Brandeis in the first place.

-But that pain made me stronger and gave me the ability to see more clearly what I was looking for in life.
+But that pain made me stronger and allowed me to see more clearly what I was looking for in life.
 And getting caught up in the what ifs will only do you harm.
-My hope is that for anyone who can relate to my first article, this follow-up will serve as a glimmer of hope during a dark time.
+I hope that for anyone who can relate to my first article, this follow-up will serve as a glimmer of hope during a dark time.